 Confusion abounds when messages go to the wrong people.
 Double and triple check the right recipients are getting the right messages before hitting send.

 Carefully planning and executing your business texting strategy helps ensure you aren’t sending texts no one wants.
-Work with your customers and clients to figure out other messages you specifically should or should not send.
+As you interact with your customers and clients, you’ll figure out other business texts to avoid sending.